riffcc/riffcc.github.io/content/docs/lens-sdk/api-reference.md

 getAccountStatus(): Promise<AccountStatusResponse>
 ```

-Determines the full permission status of the current user for the active `Site`.
+Determines the full permission status of the current **active identity** (custom wallet or default node identity) for the active `Site`.
 This is the primary method for fetching the necessary information to render a user interface tailored to their capabilities.

 ```typescript
 interface AccountStatusResponse {